DragonSenses/Curiosity/Rust/ch-11/ch11-01-writing-tests.md

 We can see the value we actually got in the test output, which would help us debug what happened instead of what we were expecting to happen.

+## Checking for Panics with `should_panic`

+In addition to checking return values, it's important to check that our code handles error conditions as we expect.
+For example, consider the `Guess` type that we created in Chapter 9, Listing 9-13.
+Other code that uses `Guess` depends on the guarantee that `Guess` instances will contain only values between 1 and 100.
+We can write a test that ensures that attempting to create a `Guess` instance with a value outside that range panics.

+We do this by adding the attribute `should_panic` to our test function.
+The test passes if the code inside the function panics; the test fails if the code inside the function doesn't panic.